-The specialized classes package, operator, function, type and record can only be derived from their own kind [(e.g. a package can only be base class for packages.
-All other kinds of classes can use the import statement to use the contents of a package)].
+The specialized classes package, operator, function, type, record, operator record, and expandable connector can only be derived from their own kind [(e.g. a package can only be base class for packages.
+All other kinds of classes can use the import statement to use the contents of a package)] and from class.

+'''

+record RecordA

+. . .

+end RecordA;

+package PackageA

+. . .

+end PackageA;

+package PackageB

+extends PackageA; // fine

+end PackageB;

+model ModelA

+extends RecordA; // fine

+end ModelA;

+model ModelB

-record RecordA ... end RecordA; package PackageA ... end PackageA; package PackageB extends PackageA; // fine end PackageB; model ModelA extends RecordA; // fine end ModelA; model ModelB extends PackageA; // error, inheritance not allowed end ModelB; ]
+extends PackageA; // error, inheritance not allowed

+end ModelB;

+1

+'''